-Mark Anthony Conditt: What We Know About The Austin Bombing Suspect
+Mark Anthony Conditt: What We Know About The Austin Bomber

-The suspected serial bomber who died north of Austin, Texas, on Wednesday morning is Mark Anthony Conditt, a 23-year-old who grew up in the area, public records show.
+The suspected serial bomber who died north of Austin, Texas, on Wednesday morning was Mark Anthony Conditt, a 23-year-old who grew up in the area, public records show.
 Conditt died from an explosion that police say he triggered when a SWAT team was closing in on him.

 There has been intense interest in the bombing spree, which killed two black men and injured several other people.
-Anthony House, 39, died after picking up a box on his porch on March 2.
-On March 12, Draylen Mason, 17, was killed (and his mother was injured) in a similar incident.
+Anthony House, 39, died after picking up a box on his porch on March 2, and Draylen Mason, 17, was killed (and his mother was injured) in a similar incident on March 12.

-Interest now turns to Conditt, the chief suspect in the case who is believed to have struck fear and anxiety into thousands of people with the string of deadly bombings.
+Interest now turns to Conditt, the chief suspect in the string of deadly bombings that struck fear and anxiety into thousands of people.

 Here's what we know about Mark Conditt, based on information culled by NPR's researchers, who consulted public records and publicly available social media accounts:

-Conditt's most recent address is in Pflugerville, Texas, northeast of downtown Austin — and less than five miles from the the 1100 block of Haverford Drive, where the first bomb struck on March 2.
+Conditt's most recent address was in Pflugerville, Texas, northeast of downtown Austin — and less than 5 miles from the the 1100 block of Haverford Drive, where the first bomb struck on March 2.

-Surveillance footage showed the bombing suspect bringing packages to be shipped — and he attracted particular notice because of a distinctly obvious disguise: a light-colored wig and gloves.
+Surveillance footage shows Conditt bringing packages to be shipped — and attracting particular notice because of a distinctly obvious disguise: a light-colored wig and gloves.

 BREAKING: Exclusive photos of Austin bombing 'Person of Interest' dropping off 2 packages at Austin @FedEx store.
 Believed to be wearing wig.— Randy Beamer (@randybeamer) March 21, 2018